dylannan52/dylannan52/README.md

 ---
 🔧 **Current Focus**
-- Preparing for a potential internships through Leetcode and personal projects
+- Learning as much as possible as a Full Stack Developer with The Girl Scouts Of San Jacinto Council
 - Learning more about tools and tech stacks used in software development
-- Strengthening my skills in Java, JavaScript, C++, SQL
+- Strengthening my skills in C#, .NET, Java, JavaScript, C++, SQL

 💼 **Past Experience**
 - Created Google App Scripts (JavaScript) to automate email sorting processes with no need for any future maintanence.